-- ISO – start out by setting your camera ISO to its base ISO level (100 on most cameras including Canon and 200 on most modern Nikon DSLRs) and turn off “Auto ISO“, if you have it turned on.
+- ISO – start out by setting your camera ISO to its base ISO level (100 on most cameras) and turn off “Auto ISO“, if you have it turned on.

-- White Balance – if you shoot in RAW, set your White Balance to “Auto” (you can change it later).
+- White Balance – if you shoot in RAW, set your White Balance to “Auto” (you can change it later in post-processing).
 If you shoot in JPEG, set your White Balance to “Daylight” – it works well in most cases.

 - Noise Reduction – set “Long Exposure Noise Reduction” to “Off” (if available).
-Keeping it “On” will significantly slow down your exposures, which is unnecessary.
+Keeping it “On” will double your exposure time, which is unnecessary.

 - Camera Mode – switch your camera mode to “Manual Mode”.

 - Shutter Speed and Aperture – set your shutter speed to 3 seconds and aperture between f/5.6 and f/8.

 - Image Stabilization – if you are shooting with a camera body or lens that has Image Stabilization (or Vibration Reduction in the Nikon world), you need to turn it off – it is of no use when shooting on a tripod.